 “I am 54 years old and a math teacher at School for Creative & Performing Arts in Cincinnati, Ohio.
 I am going through my

 second divorce and decided to try out for the BenGals Cheerleading squad.
-I really want to be a BenGal!!!!”she wrote in a message to show producers.
+I really want to be a BenGal!!!!”

 “But, in order to do that, I seriously need a lot of glamour!
 I think that I can do the dance steps, and I think that I can get in shape enough to do this, but I really need some glamour lessons!
 I know you are probably thinking that there is no way that a 54-year old woman can do this, but I really think that I can.”